kubeedge/kubeedge/docs/proposals/deviceapi-edge-design.md

 * send a whole `Device` update to edge instead of `membership` update or `twin` update on downstream.
 * send a whole `Device` update to cloud instead of `twin` update on upstream.

-At present, device controller follows the design [here](https://github.com/kubeedge/kubeedge/blob/master/docs/components/cloud/device_controller.md#device-controller).
+At present, device controller follows the [design](https://github.com/kubeedge/kubeedge/blob/master/docs/components/cloud/device_controller.md#device-controller).

 * DeviceTwin & Mapper